fmgornick/dynamic-envoy/readme.md

 ## quick start

-If you want to see a working example of this application, you can use our provided [example server](https://git.target.com/FletcherGornick/dynamic-proxy/blob/main/server/server.go) and [databags](https://git.target.com/FletcherGornick/dynamic-proxy/tree/main/databags) like so...
+If you want to see a working example of this application, you can use our provided [example server](https://git.target.com/FletcherGornick/dynamic-proxy/blob/main/server/server.go) and [databags](https://git.target.com/FletcherGornick/dynamic-proxy/tree/main/databags).
+To run it, you should first generate a certificate on the address you'd like to listen on for routing to HTTPS websites.
+You can see how to do that [here](#ssl).
+Once that's set, you can run this program like so...

 1. clone this repository:
 ```sh